lebriton/taskoverlord/README.md

 <details>
 <summary>Develop</summary>

 To launch the app in development mode, run `just develop`.

 Before committing any changes to git, run `just pre-commit`.
+Alternatively, you can opt to automate the prior command's execution by installing a git hook with `just install-pre-commit-hook`.

 </details>